-Ring of Polycrates : metaphor on how lucky one can be.
+Ring of Polycrates : One cannot escape ones destiny.
 I miss the joke here.
 What was Stohr thinking of?

 Joachim is moody and up to something.
 The weather which is bad darkens the mood.
 Joachim is rebelling against his stay.
 HC is scared.
 If Joachim leaves, he will be left alone on the mountain.
 Worse, if Joachim stops his cure, HC fears he will die.